 The potential contribution of metabolic phenotyping to precision medicine holds considerable promise, including for the development of indicators (biomarkers) for diagnosis and prognosis to aid clinical decision-making, analysis of drug suitability (effectiveness and safety), and monitoring patient journeys in hospital environments to improve patient care and reduce time in hospital.

-The Fellows appointed under the 2017 Round of the Fellowship Program are:
+The following Fellows were appointed under the 2017 Round of the Fellowship Program:

 - Premier’s Science Fellow: Professor Elaine Holmes

 - Premier’s EMC Fellow: Dr Ruey Leng Loo.

 Professor Holmes and Dr Loo relocated from the United Kingdom in early 2019 to commence their Fellowships.
 They are based in the Australian National Phenome Centre, which is led by Murdoch University and located in the Perkins South building on the Fiona Stanley Hospital Campus.

-Professor Holmes and Dr Loo are assisting Western Australia to play a significant role in human phenomics research (using metabolic phenotyping) targeted at precision medicine by building on the State's strengths in metabolic phenotyping, which include:
+- Professor Holmes and Dr Loo are assisting WA to play a significant role in human phenomics research (using metabolic phenotyping) targeted at precision medicine by building on the State's strengths in metabolic phenotyping.